About Olden

 The Olden Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Eastland County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Olden, Texas residents are available through the local police department and authorized providers in Eastland County.
+Fingerprinting services for Olden, Texas residents are available through local police (where present) and authorized providers in Eastland County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Eastland County Sheriff's Office for scheduling and fees.

 To register to vote in Olden, Texas, residents can register online through the Texas Secretary of State's website, by mail, or in person at the Eastland County elections office.
 Texas requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Texas Secretary of State's voter lookup tool.
 For local municipal elections in Olden, contact the Eastland County Clerk's office for schedules and ballot information.

-Property records for Olden, Texas are maintained by the Eastland Tax Assessor-Collector's Office and the Eastland County County Clerk.
+Property records for Olden, Texas are maintained by the Eastland Tax Assessor-Collector's Office and the Eastland County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Eastland County, including parcels in Olden.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Eastland County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Eastland County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Texas counties provide online property record searches through their county websites.
-For in-person requests, visit the Eastland County offices at the county courthouse.
-The Eastland County Treasurer handles property tax payments and tax sale information.
+The Eastland County Tax Assessor-Collector handles property tax payments and tax sale information.

 Birth, death, and marriage records for Olden, Texas residents are available through both county and state offices.
 The Texas Department of State Health Services, Vital Statistics, located in Austin, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Texas.
 Orders can be placed online, by mail, or in person.
 Locally, the Eastland County Clerk's office issues marriage licenses and maintains marriage records for Eastland County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.